JarryShaw/PyPCAPKit/README.md

 > There is a project called [`jspcapy`](https://github.com/JarryShaw/jspcapy) works on `jspcap`, which is a command line tool for PCAP extraction.

-&emsp; Unlike popular PCAP file extractors, such as `Scapy`, `dkpt`, `pyshark`, and etc, `jspcap` uses __streaming__ strategy to read input files.
+&emsp; Unlike popular PCAP file extractors, such as `Scapy`, `dpkt`, `pyshark`, and etc, `jspcap` uses __streaming__ strategy to read input files.
 That is to read frame by frame, decrease occupation on memory, as well as enhance efficiency in some way.

 &emsp; In `jspcap`, all files can be described as following six parts.